 Let me tell you about the Loire Valley, my favourite region in France!
 It’s like stepping into a fairytale, but with better wine and cheese.
 Did you know the Loire Valley has over 300 châteaux, yet most visitors only see a handful?
-You know how Paris has the Eiffel Tower and the Louvre?
-Well, the Loire Valley was basically the Disneyland of its time for French royalty and nobility.
-But instead of Mickey Mouse, you’ve got François I and Catherine de Medici!

 The castles of Amboise, Chaumont-sur-Loire, Beugency, and Cheverny, are just a few of the Loire Valley castles that are less known but are definitely worth visiting.
 They can really help you have a better understanding of the region’s diverse historic heritage.